h15200/notes/cookies, OAuth, JWT, security.md

+## Session

+- refers to a way of maintaining user's interactions with a website, often in the context of authorization

-# Cookies
+## Cookies

-Cookies are stored on the browser.
+- Cookies are stored on the browser.
-A small string (4 kb) stored in the browser.
+- A small string (4 kb) stored in the browser.
-A cookie is defined on a DOMIAN.
+- A cookie is defined on a DOMIAN.
+Each subdomain gets a separate directory
+- session info and tokens are often stored in cookies

 ## Domain

-Each domain has its own `cookie storage`
+- Each domain has its own `cookie storage`
-Browser can store 50 cookies per domain
+- Browser can store 50 cookies per domain
-Browsers can store at least 3000 cookies total.
+- Browsers can store at least 3000 cookies total.

-## How to start
+- technically, it is possible to split up a domain cookie into parts like domainCookieOne and domainCookieTwo, but is not good security practice

+## cookie workflow

+- First, the user sends a POST request to log in with some info on the request body
+- Server checks the credentials, either:
-The server sends a 'Set-Cookie' header in an HTTP response.
+  - The server sends a 'Set-Cookie' header in an HTTP response.
 The cookie has a name and a value.

-The response might look like
+  - If no good, send error back

 ```
 HTTP/1.
 0 200 OK
 Set-Cookie: lu=234lkjsdflijadlkfj; Expires=Wed, 25 May 2020 12:15:30 GMT;
 ```

-multiple cookies are serialized as semicolon separated key-value pairs
+- multiple cookies are serialized as semicolon separated key-value pairs

-Cookies have built-in info like
+- Cookies have built-in info like

-Path
+  - Path
-Max-Age
+  - Max-Age
-Expires
+  - Expires
-Secure
+  - Secure
-HttpOnly
+  - HttpOnly

-## Once set, cookies are sent automatically inside the request header
+- Once set, cookies are sent automatically inside the request header

-Once the Set-Cookie is sent to the user, it is now automatically sent with every HTTP request from the client to the (same) server.
+- Once the Set-Cookie is sent to the user, it is now automatically sent with every HTTP request from the client to the (same) server.

-AJAX calls include the cookie

-## application to auth

-Log in / Profile

-First, the user sends a POST request to log in with some info on the request body

-- Server checks the credentials, either sends an 200 with a SET-COOKIE or a 401 with denial

   If authenticated, the user sends GET request to /profile

 - Server checks the cookie, and either shows the user the restricted material OR redirect to log in.